kissmetrics/km-support/README.md

 * All new files go into the `_post` folder and the filenames need to be formated a specific way (`2013-01-01-foo-bar.md`).
 * You can find a [style guide](http://support.kissmetrics.com/misc/styleguide.html) that provides an overview of Markdown formatting syntaxes and best practices.

-Because of this, we have a Rake task available.
-Post creation is automated with the command `rake post`, which you use if you're in the project directory.
+We have a Rake task available to automate the creation of a blank post.
+Use the command `rake post`, which you use if you're in the project directory.
 You can also specify options on the command line as follows:

     $ rake post title="Some API" author="Eric Fung" categories=apis tags="some, tags"
     Creating new post: ./_posts/2013-02-04-some-api.md

 This fills in some attributes each post should have, which we'll discuss below.

-## Compress Images
+## Adding Images

 If you're putting up new images, you should compress them to minimize the amount of bandwidth used.
-We've been using [http://imageoptim.com/]().
+We've been using [http://imageoptim.com/](http://imageoptim.com/).

+The KISSmetrics team has an S3 bucket that contains most of the support material.
+We're mainly using [3Hub](http://www.3hubapp.com/) to communicate with the bucket.
+Alternatively, you can upload individual images to [CloudApp](http://my.cl.ly/).

 # What makes up a post?